cs544-wisc/s23/p4/README.md

 * Mar 21: removed "agency" views to create
 * Mar 25: clarified that Q8 is for top 10; this is over all loans (not one bank)
+* Mar 29: made q4 more flexible to accomodate different approaches

 ## Machine Setup